 Very Crowded

-Finally Rome is one of the most touristic cities in the world, welcoming over 4.2 million visitors a year.
-This in addition to an already shocking 3.5 Million strong population, meaning that any form of transport during tourist season or peak hours is packed.
+Finally, Rome is one of the most touristy cities in the world, welcoming over 8 million visitors a year.
+This comes in addition to an already shocking 4 Million strong population, meaning that any form of transport during tourist season or peak hours is packed.
 I am not exaggerating when I say you have to push yourself on to a bus or metro to have a chance of getting on.
 It’s busy, really, really, really busy.

 Bike and other forms of transport

-Biking was not really a popular option in Rome due to the crazy traffic and road rage experienced by inhabitants.
-However biking is becoming an increasingly popular option among students and workers as the government is offering tax rebates to those who are buying bicycles and smaller electric transport options such as scooters.
+Biking used to be a not so popular option in Rome due to the crazy traffic and road rage experienced by inhabitants.
+However, biking is becoming an increasingly popular option among students and workers, as the government is offering tax rebates to those who are buying bicycles and smaller electric transport options such as scooters.
 There has also been an increase in cycling paths, so in the past while I would have cautioned against it, this might be something that future students can start considering.

-An increasingly popular form of transport is also electric scooters (not vespas, but the monopatente)!
-There are half a dozen different companies that provide 100s of scooters around the city for you to pick up and drop off within designated zones allowing you to speed around the city conveniently.
+An increasingly popular form of transport is also electric scooters (not Vespa, but monopattini).
+There are half a dozen different companies that provide hundreds of scooters around the city for you to pick up and drop off within designated zones allowing you to speed around the city conveniently.
 It is also possible to rent electric bikes via these apps!

 Where to get tickets?